cotyembry/notes/README.md

 #cd to a mapped drive

-cd is primarily for changing directories, you're trying to change drives. from the command prompt type
+cd is primarily for changing to directories, you're trying to change drives. from the command prompt type

     z: